DRCUOA/sentiment-analyzer1/README.md

 ## Overview

 This project aims to serve as a learning platform for building a text classifier from the ground up using a Naive Bayes algorithm.
 Developed in vanilla JavaScript, it specializes in sentiment analysis among other natural language processing (NLP) tasks.
+This is for the purpose of providing an application protocal interface (API) to act as a service to other applications that need text to classified into given categories.

 ## Why Vanilla JavaScript?